nihalukare/anvaya_frontend/README.md

-# ClientideOne
+# Anvaya

-ClientideOne is a CRM app that helps sales teams manage leads with ease.
+Anvaya is a CRM app that helps sales teams manage leads with ease.
 Users can add and view leads, collaborate through comments, track progress, and access reports with valuable insights.

 ---